Lokosia/ezValue/README.md

 Code inspired by ItemInfo https://github.com/aRTy42/POE-ItemInfo

 All you have to do in game is hover over an item and press Ctrl+C, that way item info will be copied to clipboard and ezValue will show main affixes according to reddit post.
 Tooltip will appear with item information and recommendation, to use item if it's at least ok, or to sell it.
+If item have at least 2 needed affixes with recommended numbers, it's Sum rating will be 2+ which means item is overall good and usable.
+As higher it's sum rating, the better the item.
+Value of item should show number according to 100% scale, where 2 mods with desirable numbers give 1.00(or 100%), and 1 mod gives only 0.5 (or 50%).

 My changes:
 Towards reddit post - item appraisal is dynamic, for example while according to post you need "at least 75 life" on body armour, ezValue will show rating of existing Life value by simple formula = (value/post value goal)